 Seeing a Landmark, Tasting the Cuisine

-A famous Aruba landmark, the California Lighthouse, is named after a ship that sank in the year 1910.
-The lighthouse is located near Arashi Beach, where La Trattoria el Faro Blanco Restaurant overlooks the beach.
+A famous Aruba landmark, the California Lighthouse, is named after a ship that sank in 1910.
+The lighthouse is near Arashi Beach, where La Trattoria el Faro Blanco Restaurant overlooks the beach.
 It is also a tasty lunch stop.

 Speaking of food, Aruba is known for pastiches, Antillean meat turnovers with dried fruits and spices.
 You’ll find gourmet salads, grilled meats, and a variety of fresh fruit and vegetables on most menus.